omni4d/model/README.md

 # Work
 The intention of this repository is to produce a set of YAML (https://en.wikipedia.org/wiki/YAML) files which are omni4d models.
 These can then be used as the basis for further implementations probably involving various database systems and programming languages.

+[core.yaml](https://github.com/omni4d/model/blob/master/core.yaml) contains the core model which is then used within [example.yaml](https://github.com/omni4d/model/blob/master/example.yaml) to represent the author of this repository.

 # Acknowledgments
 This work is based upon the ideas described by Chris Partridge in his book "Business Objects: Re-Engineering for Re-Use" (https://books.google.co.uk/books?id=BIFFAAAAYAAJ).